James-KAY1/Challenge_12_Creditworthiness_of_borrowers/README.md

 # Challenge_12_Creditworthiness_of_borrowers
-The challenge objective is to build a neural network model that can idenfity the creditworthiness of borrowers.
+The main objective of this challenge was to build a neural network model that was able to idenfity the creditworthiness of borrowers with a high accuracy.

 ---
 ## Technologies